Gavin Brown (diver): Early life and career

 At age 13, Brown began to train at the City of Leeds Diving Club under Coach Adrian Hinchliffe.
 In 1998, Gavin took fourth place at the Junior European Championships.
 A year later, he won a bronze medal at the Junior World Championships.

 At age 14, Brown reached the senior European cup finals and in 2000, Gavin won medals at the Six Nations International at Southampton.
 In 2001, he took part in the Goodwill Games in Brisbane, Australia where he competed with future Olympic diver Blake Aldridge.

-Brown moved to Southampton to carrying on his training with the Southampton Diving Academy at The Quays, in 2005.
+Brown moved to Southampton in 2005 to continue his training with the Southampton Diving Academy at The Quays.
 After joining Southampton Academy, he was coached by both Steve Gladding and former Olympic diver Lindsey Fraser.
 The same year, Brown began studying Criminology at Solent University and took part in the Solent University Talented Athlete Network Development (STAND) programme which offers different levels of support to student athletes.
 He also started coaching other divers and in 2007 he was preparing a group of teenagers for the National Skills Finals in Plymouth.
 He was due to compete in the World Cup High Diving Contest the summer of 2007.

 Death and aftermath

-On 28 April 2007 at about 2 A.M, Gavin Brown was struck by the driver of a blue Vauxhall Astra as he walked near the Hobbit Pub, in Bevois Valley Road, Southampton.
+On 28 April 2007 at about 2 A.M, Gavin Brown was struck by the driver of a blue Vauxhall Astra as he walked near the Hobbit Pub, on Bevois Valley Road, Southampton.
 He was taken to Southampton General Hospital but despite emergency treatment he died from massive head trauma.

 The driver of the blue Vauxhall Astra did not stop and the car was discovered abandoned three hours later on a nearby street.
 Police released a photograph of the car and a firm of solicitors offered a £1,000 reward to find whoever was responsible.

 Police investigating the fatal crash soon identified Lukasz Banasik, a farm labourer, as a suspect and believed that he fled the country for his native Poland.
 The police in Hampshire, England secured a European Arrest Warrant and worked with police across Europe to try to locate Banasik.
 Polish police officers, visiting the United Kingdom in March 2009 for an Officer Exchange, were briefed on Operation Rhone (the Hampshire Police code-name for the investigation into the fatal hit-and-run).

 In July 2009, Lukasz Banasik was arrested near Gdańsk, Poland and flown to England.
 Lukasz Banasik pleaded guilty to causing death by dangerous driving, failing to stop after an accident, failing to report an accident, driving without insurance and driving without a licence.
 On 26 February 2010, he was sentenced to five years in jail.